Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Single-User Case with Free-Space Propagation

-It is observed that a higher asymptotic SNR can be achieved for a ULA-based RA system with a larger rotational range.
-By letting $\theta_{\mathrm{max}} = 0$ in \eqref{deqn_ex6c}, the asymptotic SNR for the conventional fixed-antenna system is given by

-where the boresight of each antenna is assumed to be parallel to the $z$-axis for ease of exposition.
-Accordingly, the ratio of the asymptotic SNR of the RA system to that of the fixed-antenna system can be expressed as

-where the inequality holds since $f(x) = x + \operatorname{cos}x$ is a monotonically increasing function with respect to $x$ and $f(0) = 1$.
-Therefore, by exploiting the additional spatial DoFs in terms of boresight rotation to improve the array gain, the proposed RA system with the optimal pointing vectors in \eqref{deqn_ex2b} will outperform the fixed-antenna system, and the performance gap increases with the allowable range of RA's boresight rotation, as constrained by \eqref{deqn_ex2a}.
+For the infinitely large-scale ULA such that $N_x \to \infty$, since $\operatorname{arctan}\left(\frac{N_x\delta}{2}\right) \to \frac{\pi}{2}$ as $\frac{N_x\delta}{2} \to \infty$, the SNR in \eqref{deqn_ex5c} reduces to It is observed that a higher asymptotic SNR can be achieved for a ULA-based RA system with a larger rotational range.
+By letting $\theta_{\mathrm{max}} = 0$ in \eqref{deqn_ex6c}, the asymptotic SNR for the conventional fixed-antenna system is given by where the boresight of each antenna is assumed to be parallel to the $z$-axis for ease of exposition.
+Accordingly, the ratio of the asymptotic SNR of the RA system to that of the fixed-antenna system can be expressed as where the inequality holds since $f(x) = x + \operatorname{cos}x$ is a monotonically increasing function and $f(0) = 1$.
+By exploiting the additional spatial DoFs in terms of boresight rotation to improve the array gain, the proposed RA system with the optimal pointing vectors in \eqref{deqn_ex2b} will outperform the fixed-antenna system, and the performance gap increases with the allowable range of boresight rotation, as constrained by~\eqref{deqn_ex2a}.

 \textit{Lemma 1:} If we define the closed-form SNR given in \eqref{deqn_ex5c} as a function with respect to the span angle of the user, i.e., $\gamma(\triangle_{\mathrm{span}}(N_x))$, Theorem~1 can be extended to the general case where the user is located around the ULA with $\psi = \frac{\pi}{2}$ and an arbitrary azimuth angle $\phi \in \left[-\frac{\pi}{2},\frac{\pi}{2}\right]$.
-Based on the three possible geometric relationships illustrated in Fig.~\ref{fig_azimuth}, the resultant SNR for a given azimuth angle $\phi$ is expressed as

-In addition, since all geometric relationships shown in Fig.~\ref{fig_azimuth} will reduce to the symmetrical case in Fig.~\ref{fig_asyangle} when $N_x \to \infty$ regardless of $\phi$, the asymptotic SNR turns out to be the same as \eqref{deqn_ex6c}.
+Based on the three possible geometric relationships illustrated in Fig.~\ref{fig_azimuth}, the resultant SNR for a given azimuth angle $\phi$ is expressed as Since all geometric relationships shown in Fig.~\ref{fig_azimuth} will reduce to the symmetrical case in Fig.~\ref{fig_asyangle} when $N_x \to \infty$ regardless of $\phi$, the asymptotic SNR turns out to be the same as \eqref{deqn_ex6c}.

 \textit{2) UPA-Based RA System:} Next, we consider the general UPA setting to analyze its asymptotic performance.
 For the UPA-based RA system with a moderate physical size, assuming that the entire UPA region is within the inner area, the following lemma yields an approximate SNR.